-The number of shares of our common stock to be outstanding after this offering is based on 31,835,656 of shares of our common stock outstanding as of June 30, 2022, after giving effect to the conversion of all outstanding shares of our preferred stock into an aggregate of 27,471,911 shares of common stock, and excludes:
+The number of shares of our common stock to be outstanding after this offering and the concurrent private placement is based on 12,909,823 of shares of our common stock outstanding as of June 30, 2022, after giving effect to the conversion of all outstanding shares of our preferred stock into an aggregate of 11,140,262 shares of common stock, and excludes:

-- 5,111,703 shares of our common stock issuable upon the exercise of options outstanding as of June 30, 2022 under the 2019 Plan, at a weighted-average exercise price of \$1.15 per share (which does not include options to purchase an aggregate of 410,000 shares of our common stock, at a weighted-average exercise price of \$1.65 per share, that were granted subsequent to June 30, 2022); - 2,474,989 shares of our common stock available for future issuance as of June 30, 2022 under the 2019 Plan, which shares will cease to be available for issuance under the 2019 Plan at the time the 2022 Plan becomes effective and will be added to, and become available for issuance under, the 2022 Plan; and - shares of our common stock reserved for future issuance under the 2022 Plan, which will become effective on the date of the underwriting agreement related to this offering, as well as any automatic increases in the number of shares of common stock reserved for future issuance under the 2022 Plan.
+- 2,072,851 shares of our common stock issuable upon the exercise of options outstanding as of June 30, 2022 under the 2019 Plan, at a weighted-average exercise price of \$2.85 per share (of which (i) options to purchase an aggregate of 25,039 shares of common stock were exercised subsequent to June 30, 2022 and (ii) options to purchase an aggregate of 65,392 shares of common stock were canceled subsequent to June 30, 2022), which does not include options to purchase an aggregate of 166,259 shares of our common stock, at a weighted-average exercise price of \$4.07 per share, that were granted subsequent to June 30, 2022; - 1,003,666 shares of our common stock available for future issuance as of June 30, 2022 under the 2019 Plan, which shares ceased to be available for issuance under the 2019 Plan at the time the 2022 Plan became effective and were added to, and became available for issuance under, the 2022 Plan; - an additional 2,555,571 shares of our common stock reserved for future issuance under the 2022 Plan, which became effective on the date of the underwriting agreement related to this offering (of which we granted certain options to purchase shares of common stock at an exercise price equal to the initial public offering price and certain restricted stock units, as described in "Executive Compensation"), as well as any automatic increases in the number of shares of common stock reserved for future issuance under the 2022 Plan and any additional shares of our common stock that may become available under our 2022 Plan, as more fully described in "Executive Compensation-Equity Incentive Plans"; and - 215,000 shares of our common stock reserved for future issuance under the ESPP, which became effective on the date of the underwriting agreement related to this offering, as well as any automatic increases in the number of shares of common stock reserved for future issuance under the ESPP.

-To the extent that stock options are exercised, new stock options are issued under our equity incentive plan or we issue additional shares of common stock in the future, there will be further dilution to investors participating in this offering.
+To the extent that stock options are exercised, new equity awards are issued under our equity incentive plans or we issue additional shares of common stock in the future, there will be further dilution to investors participating in this offering.
 In addition, we may choose to raise additional capital because of market conditions or strategic considerations, even if we believe that we have sufficient funds for our current or future operating plans.
 If we raise additional capital through the sale of equity or convertible debt securities, the issuance of these securities could result in further dilution to our stockholders.